A Light and Refreshing Summer Tequila Cocktail

 Yield 1 serving

-If you're looking for a low-calorie, refreshing summer cocktail look no further.
+If you’re looking for a low-calorie, refreshing summer cocktail look no further.
 This version is adapted from a Bon Appetit recipe, traditional Mexican versions are sometimes made with grapefruit soda.
-I prefer this version and try to use fresh squeezed juice.
+I prefer this version and use fresh squeezed juice.
 Topo Chico is my sparkling water of choice for this, but you can use Pellegrino or club soda as well.

 - 1/4 cup kosher salt